vmware-archive/cascade/README.md

 >>> module Foo(); wir...
 I give up... arg... ^C
 ```

-### C++ API
+### As a Library

 Cascade can also be called directly from C++ code.
 Cascade's command line interface
-is nothing more than a thin-wrapper around a small set of functions.
+is a thin-wrapper around a small set of functions.
 A minimal example
 is shown below.
 Further dicussion of the concepts in this example appears in subsequent
 sections of this README.

 ```c++
 #include <cassert>